 How about a post-Thanksgiving PCTR event….the Woodside Trail Run (10k, 17k, 35k and 50k) on Saturday, December 5.
 Starting in Huddart County Park in Woodside, California, the course takes runners through the towering redwoods, lush ferns and beautiful trails of Huddart Park, King’s Mountain, Bear Gulch and Wunderlich Park.
 The 50k has 4,530 feet of elevation gain.

 The High Desert 50k Ultra (and 30k) takes place on Sunday, December 6 in Ridgecrest, California and is the USATF Southern California Association 50k Championship event.
 The course is a loop route over rolling desert terrain on jeep roads, single-track trails and sandy washes over the Spangler Hills south of Ridgecrest.
 It offers great views of the Southern Sierras.
 Nine aid stations are located about every three miles.

-Looking for a timed run (3, 6, 9, 12 and 24 hours) ?
-Check out Run Like the Wind 2009 hosted by the Schrodi Memorial Training Fund and the Lee Mannix Center for Canine Behavior.
+Looking for a timed run (3, 6, 9, 12 and 24 hours)?
+Check out Run Like the Wind 2009 [broken link removed] hosted by the Schrodi Memorial Training Fund and the Lee Mannix Center for Canine Behavior.
 The course is a mulchy, soft, flat 1k loop trail that is completely canopied by trees.

 Anything else going on this weekend that you might be participating in ?
 Let everyone know by leaving a comment, and check back next week for another edition of TWIR.